 The agent identifies C:\Data and C:\Program Files\Data as two filesets, and are uploaded sequentially.
 However, the files within a fileset are uploaded in parallel.

 The Hybrid Workloads agent uses the Microsoft VDI to perform differential backups of MS-SQL databases.
 The amount of time taken to scan the changed data using Microsoft VDI is lesser than the VSS method leading to speedier differential backups.
 When you run a differential backup, the Hybrid Workloads agent backs up only the databases that have changed since the last full backup.
-Druva backs up the differential data and creates a snapshot in your storage.
-You can run a differential backup if a snapshot from the full backup already exists.
-In the absence of a snapshot from a full backup, the differential backup is converted into a full backup automatically.
+Druva backs up the differential data and creates a recovery point in your storage.
+You can run a differential backup if a recovery point from the full backup already exists.
+In the absence of a recovery point from a full backup, the differential backup is converted into a full backup automatically.
 For more information, see Scenarios when the SQL differential backups get converted to full backups.

 Note: When you click Backup Now, a differential backup is triggered.
 However, if your server is getting backed up for the first time, a Full Backup is initiated.
 A manual backup is not restricted by the specified bandwidth.
 A manual backup uses maximum bandwidth available.